enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ## Observers, Bindings, and Computed Properties

-`enyo.Component` provides both declarative and programmatic API's for observing property changes and binding between properties of objects in the scope of the component.
+[enyo.Component](../../api.html#enyo.Component) provides both declarative and programmatic APIs for observing property changes and binding properties of objects in the scope of the component.

 ### Observers

-In Enyo, an observer is simply a function that is called when the value of the property being observed changes.
-As a convention, Enyo automatically provides published property change observers in the form of `<property>Changed()` functions.
+In Enyo, an observer is simply a function that is called when the value of a property being observed changes.
+By convention, Enyo automatically provides change observers for published properties in the form of `<property>Changed()` functions.
 For example:

 ```
 enyo.kind({